Ravenbrook/mps/procedure/review.rst

 _`.ko.intro`: Optionally, ask the author for a short (one minute) introduction to the change.

-- Listen for new information this reveals and start the `.log.record`_ early if there's anything that needs documenting, such as a hidden assumption or requirement.
+- Everyone should listen for new information this reveals.
+Start the `.log.record`_ early if there's anything that needs documenting, such as a hidden assumption or requirement.
 This happens!

 _`.ko.remind`: The leader reminds everyone: